PaoloGiordani/HybridTreeBoosting.jl/docs/src/tutorials/Basic_use.md

 **Summary**

-- Illustrates use of the main functions on a regression problem with simulated data.
+- Illustrates use of the main functions of HTBoost on a regression problem with simulated data.
 - param.modality as the most important user's choice, depending on time budget.
 - In default modality, HTBoost performs automatic hyperparameter tuning.